typicode/lodash-id/README.md

 With Lo-Dash, you can create optimal builds and include just what you need.

-Minimal build for Underscore-db to work (~2kb min gzipped):
+Minimal build for underscore-db to work (~2kb min gzipped):

 ```bash
 $ npm install -g lodash-cli